tytydraco/yessleep/out/Ive_been_stuck_at_the_Youth_With_Psychic_Abilities_facility_since_I_was_twelve_On_Christmas_Eve_I_managed_to_get_out.md

 I didn't feel pain, instead, a stark numbness taking hold of me, and the crushing weight of names, wishes, memories, thoughts, bleeding inside me.

 Back then, I barely grazed their minds.
-I just gave them an order, and they did it.

 Then I let go, plunging down, down, down, and awakening in my mother’s arms.